mongodb/specifications/source/mongodb-handshake/tests/README.md

 ### Test that the driver accepts an arbitrary auth mechanism

-1. Mock the server response in a way that `hello` command response contains an arbitrary string in the `saslSupportedMechs` attribute.
+1. Mock the server response in a way that `saslSupportedMechs` array in the `hello` command response contains an arbitrary string.

-2. Connect to the server.
+2. Create and connect a `Connection` object that connects to the server that returns the mocked response.

 3. Assert that no error is raised.